1TeaL/Shigaraki/README.md

     - Bug fixes
     	- Bullet laser correctly has a proc coefficient of 0.4 instead of 1.
     	- Double tap correctly has a proc coefficient of 1 instead of 0.
-    - New mechanics
-    	- Added ability for Shigaraki to trigger expose- reducing cooldowns by 1 and dealing 350% bonus damage like mercenary.
-    	- Added a plus chaos meter
-    		- Stealing quirks now costs plus chaos.
-    		- Plus chaos regenerates over time, stock based items will increase the maximum, cooldown based items will cheapen costs.
-    		- Killing enemies will grant plus chaos.
-        - Added new ability- give quirk: Able to give passive quirks to allies- an ally is able to have one passive at a time.
-        	- In addition, addded passive explanations to their buffs so allies can read them.

 - 1.3.1
     - updated risk of option config for holdbuttonAFO, now it's a slider that goes from 0-10 instead of a % slider like for volume.
 DELETE YOUR CONFIGS!